noaa-oar-arl/NACC/README.md

     Logical to choose if the NOAA-ARL Fengsha Windblown dust is used in CMAQ:  based on input soil parameters in "GeoFile" and output in METCRO2D file.
     -   `False`: Do not input/output Fengsha WB Dust soil parameters
     -   `True`: Input/output of Fengsha WB Dust soil parameters
+-   `IFBIOSEASON [default: False]`
+    Logical to choose if the NOAA-ARL time-dependend bioseasons withc is used in CMAQ:  based on summer/winter seasonal information and T2,  and is output in METCRO2D file.
+    -   `False`: Do not calculate and output SEASON variable in METCRO2D
+    -   `True`:  Calculate and output SEASON variable in METCRO2D
 -   `MCIP_START [format: YYYY-MM-DD-HH:MM:SS.SSSS]`
     Beginning date and time (UTC) of data to output from NACC.
 The start date and time must be contained within the input data from WRF or FV3-GFS.
 -   `MCIP_END [format: YYYY-MM-DD-HH:MM:SS.SSSS]`